FarronF/limerick-council-meetings/meetings/2024/02/13-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 9th January 2024.md

  Councillor Keary also queried if farm entrances with potholes could be repaired

-with asphalt instead of tar and chip.---
+with asphalt instead of tar and chip.
+---
 3

 **5.**